Friday, April 26, 2024

 ⁴The opposite is true for the same reason.
 Someone who has personal regard for us also has affection for us.

 This, however, doesn't mean someone has to have affection for us to treat us in a loving manner.
-They can treat us well simply because they recognize our value, i.e. that we are worth being treated well by virtue of being in God's image - i.e. like God - and because God has called us to treat others as we wish to be treated.
+They can treat us well simply because they recognize our value, i.e. that we are worth being treated well by virtue of being in God's image - i.e. like God.
+And because God has called us to treat others as we wish to be treated and we desire to honor his wishes.

 No comments: